seanreed1111/sql-recipes/recipes.md

 Solution
 You can calculate subtotals or other intermediate aggregates in Oracle using the CUBE, ROLLUP and grouping sets features.
 For this recipe, we’ll assume some real-world requirements.
 We want to find average and total (summed) salary figures by department and job category, and show meaningful higher-level averages and subtotals at the department level (regardless of job category), as well as a grand total and company-wide average for the whole organization.

-SELECT department_id, job_id, avg(salary), sum(salary) FROM employee
+SELECT department_id, job_id, AVG(salary), sum(salary) FROM employee
-group by rollup (department_id, job_id);
+GROUP BY rollup (department_id, job_id);

 The ROLLUP function performs grouping at multiple levels, using a right-to-left method of rolling up through intermediate levels to any grand total or summation.
-In our recipe, this means that after performing normal grouping by DEPARTMENT_ID and JOB_ID, the ROLLUP function rolls up all JOB_ID values so that we see an average and sum for the DEPARTMENT_ID level across all jobs in a given department.
+In our recipe, this means that after perforMINg normal grouping by DEPARTMENT_ID and JOB_ID, the ROLLUP function rolls up all JOB_ID values so that we see an average and sum for the DEPARTMENT_ID level across all jobs in a given department.
 ROLLUP then rolls up to the next (and highest) level in our recipe, rolling up all departments, in effect providing an organization-wide rollup.
 You can see the rolled up rows in bold in the output.
-Performing this rollup would be the equivalent of running three separate statements, such as the three that follow, and using UNION or application-level code to stitch the results together.
+PerforMINg this rollup would be the equivalent of running three separate statements, such as the three that follow, and using UNION or application-level code to stitch the results together.

-SELECT department_id, job_id, avg(salary), sum(salary) FROM employee
+SELECT department_id, job_id, AVG(salary), sum(salary) FROM employee
-group by department_id, job_id;
+GROUP BY department_id, job_id;
-SELECT department_id, avg(salary), sum(salary) FROM employee
+SELECT department_id, AVG(salary), sum(salary) FROM employee
-group by department_id;
+GROUP BY department_id;
-SELECT avg(salary), sum(salary) FROM employee;
+SELECT AVG(salary), sum(salary) FROM employee;

 Careful observers will note that because ROLLUP works FROM right to left with the columns given, we don’t see values WHERE departments are rolled up by job.
 We could achieve this using this version of the recipe.

-SELECT department_id, job_id, avg(salary), sum(salary) FROM employee
+SELECT department_id, job_id, AVG(salary), sum(salary) FROM employee
-group by rollup (job_id, department_id);
+GROUP BY rollup (job_id, department_id);
 In doing so, we get the DEPARTMENT_ID intermediate rollup we want, but lose the JOB_ID intermediate rollup, seeing only JOB_ID rolled up at the final level.
 To roll up in all dimensions, change the recipe to use the CUBE function.

-SELECT department_id, job_id, min(salary), avg(salary), max(salary) FROM employee
+SELECT department_id, job_id, MIN(salary), AVG(salary), MAX(salary) FROM employee
-Group by cube (department_id, job_id);
+GROUP BY cube (department_id, job_id);
 The results show our rollups at each level, shown in bold in the partial results that follow.